 In our opinion, the best time to travel to the Balkans is in the shoulder seasons of April to June and September to November.
 However, there are advantages to travelling to the Balkans any time of year!
 During the shoulder seasons, the weather is mild, more popular cities aren’t as packed, and you can still enjoy some of the coastal destinations in the region.

-Unlike Western and Central Europe, where most countries use the Euro, a key point to keep in mind when it comes to Balkan travel is that nearly all countries use their own unique currency.
+Unlike Western and Central Europe, where the majority of countries use the Euro as a common currency (Poland, Hungary and the Czech Republic notwithstanding), a key point to keep in mind when it comes to Balkan travel is that nearly all countries use their own unique currency.
 Only Slovenia, Montenegro and Kosovo currently use the Euro, while every other Balkan country has its own currency.

-Compared to most Western European countries, travelling in the Balkan is refreshingly affordable.
-Throughout our time backpacking in the Balkans, we managed to maintain a daily budget of roughly €30 per day.
+Compared to most Western European countries, travelling in the Balkans is refreshingly affordable.
+Throughout our time backpacking in the Balkans in 2016, we managed to maintain a daily budget of roughly €30 per day.
 Most everywhere, daily costs — including public transportation, accommodation, and food — were largely discounted when compared to other European countries.

 Something worth noting, however, is that countries that have seen a large increase of foreign visitors tend to have prices that mirror those of Western Europe.
 Croatia and Slovenia, for instance, are the most expensive countries in the Balkans in which to travel, due largely to the fact that they are members of the European Union.
 Cities like Bled, Slovenia and Dubrovnik, Croatia are notoriously pricey and it can prove more challenging to maintain a tight budget while travelling there.